lucascarsonbrown/Inword/README.md

 - **Client-Side Encryption**: All journal entries, insights, and chat messages are encrypted using AES-256-GCM before leaving your device
 - **Secure Storage**: Encryption keys are stored in iOS Keychain / Android Keystore
-- **Row-Level Security**: Database access is strictly controlled per user
+- **Row-Level Security**: Database access is strictly controlled per user - you can only see your own data
 - **Private by Default**: Your data is yours - not even the server can read your encrypted content

 ## Tech Stack